PonomarevDA/libparams/README.md

 4. lock the flash memory

 Look at [rom.h](rom.h) files for API and [rom.c](rom.c) for the implementation details.

-## High level description

-There are 4 types of parameters that we may want to store:
-- integer (int32)
-- real (float32)
-- boolean (uint8)
-- string (uint8[20])

-Each integer/real parameter has following fields:
-- value (volatile)
-- default value (hardcoded)
-- min (hardcoded)
-- max (hardcoded)

-Each string/boolean parameter has following fields:
-- value
-- default value (hardcoded)

-The library stores in flash storage only the actual value.

-Look at [storage.h](storage.h) files for API and [storage.c](storage.c) for the implementation details.

 ## Usage example